Pioneering Irish Research in Primary and Advanced Breast Cancer

-1.7 million women worldwide face a diagnosis of breast cancer each year, of whom 460,000 are in the EU and 3,100 are in Ireland.
-To mark World Cancer Day on Tuesday, 4th February 2020, Breast Cancer Ireland (BCI) announce new ground-breaking developments in so-called “personalised medicine” or “precision medicine” which is the tailoring of treatment strategies to specific groups of patients.
-The charity is also excited to announce new funding to support continued research into precision medicine strategies that will impact Irish breast cancer patients.
+Worldwide, 1.7 million women face a diagnosis of breast cancer each year – 460,000 are in the EU and 3,100 are in Ireland.
+To mark World Cancer Day on Tuesday, February 4, 2020, Breast Cancer Ireland (BCI) announce new ground-breaking developments in so-called ‘personalised medicine’ or ‘precision medicine’, which is the tailoring of treatment strategies to specific groups of patients.
+BCI is also excited to announce new funding to support continued research into precision medicine strategies that will impact Irish breast cancer patients.

-BCI has been committed to precision medicine since 2012, when it started funding research nurses (based in Waterford, Cork and Dublin) to recruit over 3,000 breast cancer patients and enable BCI-funded research labs to conduct detailed molecular profiling of tumours.
-This profiling has driven the creation of a national biobank which is being accessed by researchers and clinicians, allowing them to understand the molecular changes in breast cancers that become aggressive versus those that do not.
+BCI has been committed to precision medicine since 2012, which is when it started funding research nurses (based in Waterford, Cork and Dublin) to recruit over 3,000 breast cancer patients and enable BCI-funded research labs to conduct detailed molecular profiling of tumours.
+This profiling has driven the creation of a national biobank that is being accessed by researchers and clinicians, allowing them to understand the molecular changes in breast cancers that become aggressive as opposed to those that do not.

-Moreover, through funds raised through the 2019 Great Pink Run with Glanbia, and a collaboration by the Royal College of Surgeons in Ireland (RCSI) with The Ludwig Breast Cancer Centre at the University of Chicago, one of the best and most progressive breast research centres in the US, two centres of excellence in breast cancer research have been joining forces to share information.
+Moreover, with funds raised through the 2019 Great Pink Run, with Glanbia, and a collaboration by the Royal College of Surgeons in Ireland (RCSI) with the Ludwig Breast Cancer Center, University of Chicago (one of the best and most progressive breast research centres in the US), two areas of excellence in breast cancer research join forces to share information.

 Through the Emma Hannigan Research Fellow Award, named in honour of the late author, significant impact has been made in advancing our understanding of breast cancer progression.
 The focus has been on breast cancers that spread to the brain.
 This advanced type of breast cancer is becoming more common and is associated with extremely poor outcomes for patients.
-This is in part because there are very limited treatment options for such cancers; mainly non-specific chemotherapy and a few drugs targeted against mutations in HER2, PI3kinase and oestrogen receptors.
+This is partly because there are very limited treatment options for such cancers – mainly non-specific chemotherapy and a few drugs targeted against mutations in HER2, PI3kinase and oestrogen receptors.
 Significant clinical advancements will require a new understanding of how breast tumour cells can adapt to get into the brain, survive and thrive.
-Exciting new insights have already been provided by the Irish researchers funded by the Emma Hannigan award, and the next steps will take this work closer to the clinic.
+Exciting new insights have already been provided by Irish researchers funded by the Emma Hannigan Research Fellow Award.
+The next steps will take this work closer to the clinic.

-Commenting on this progress, CEO of Breast Cancer Ireland, Aisling Hurley says, “The dedication and commitment of clinical research teams have made a real and sustained contribution to the advancement of personalised patient care and the landscape of the disease and Breast Cancer Ireland are keen to share these developments with our community of survivors, supporters and donors”.
+Commenting on this progress, CEO of Breast Cancer Ireland, Aisling Hurley, noted that the dedication and commitment of clinical research teams “have made a real and sustained contribution to the advancement of personalised patient care and the landscape of the disease.
+Breast Cancer Ireland is keen to share these developments with our community of survivors, supporters and donors.”

-Breast Cancer Ireland, through the guidance of its chairman, Breast Surgeon and Head of RCSI’s Medical School Professor Arnie Hill, has, over the last eight years, spearheaded various research initiatives, such as the funding of pioneering research into Triple-Negative breast cancer by Dr Paul Mullan, from the Centre for Cancer Research and Cell Biology at Queens University Belfast.
-The charity also supports and funds education and awareness programmes nationally on the importance of good breast health for women of all ages.
+Breast Cancer Ireland, through the guidance of its chairman Professor Arnie Hill (Breast Surgeon and Head of RCSI’s Medical School), has over the last eight years spearheaded various research initiatives.
+These include the funding of pioneering research into Triple-Negative breast cancer by Dr Paul Mullan, from the Centre for Cancer Research and Cell Biology at Queens University Belfast.
+Breast Cancer Ireland also supports and funds education and awareness programmes nationally on the importance of good breast health for women of all ages.